 “Fairy-wrens have a very long breeding season which usually runs from around September through to February,” Dr. Lv said.
-“The timing varies a lot among individuals and from year-to-year.
+“The timing varies a lot among individuals and from year to year.
 We wanted to see if this variation was connected to changes in climate.
-It turns out if the minimum night-time temperatures are milder, the birds will start breeding earlier.
+It turns out that if the minimum night-time temperatures are milder, the birds will start breeding earlier.

 “Also, if it gets really hot and dry towards the end of the breeding season, in late December or early January, the birds stop breeding earlier as well.”